-FIRMCRETE - PREFABRICATED HOUSING SYSTME
+FIRMCRETE - PREFABRICATED HOUSING

 AHEAD OF THEIR TIME

 Firmcrete was a building business based in Seaford in East Sussex.
-They manufactured buildings using, a then, revolutionary cement and timber based material made from wood chips/shavings and cement with a few other secret ingredients.
-Flat panels were used mainly to insulate and protect the roofs of high rise blocks of flats and offices.
-Edward Victor Kruschandl, set up a factory in Seaford to produce slabs and blocks by a patent (1952 GB722003) method, which was later bought by Tate & Lyle to produce building materials from sugar cane waste.
+They manufactured buildings using, a then, revolutionary cement and timber based material made from specially treated wood chips/shavings and cement with a few other secret ingredients.
+Flat panels were used mainly to insulate and protect the roofs of high rise blocks of flats and offices to waterproof them where concrete buildings are notorious for cracking and then leaking.

-Frank Kruschandl (Edward's son) bought back the Firmcrete business from Tate & Lyle, when they found it difficult to produce enough panels to fulfill contracts for the GLC (Greater London Council).
-The building company Wates, who had nobody reliable to fix their roofs, knew that Frank could run the operation in Seaford, East Sussex, which was where the factory was situated: 48 Brooklyn Road.
+sugar giant found it difficult to produce enough panels of a high enough quality to fulfill contracts for the GLC (Greater London Council).
+The building company Wates, who had nobody reliable to fix their roofs, knew that Frank could run the operation in Seaford, East Sussex, which was where the factory was situated at 48 Brooklyn Road.

 Most of the business was flat roofing for high rise buildings in and around London.
-But, the product could be produced as hollow blocks and wall cassettes, with pre-fabricated floor joisting for quickbuild homes.
-One house was built in 24 hours using this system.
+But, the product could be produced as hollow blocks and wall cassettes, with pre-fabricated floor joisting for quick-build homes.
+One house was built in 24 hours using this system in Rustington.

 Firmcrete delivery truck (Beacon Road, Seaford) and fixing team vehicles at Newhaven